fadion/aria/README.md

 ### Dictionary

-Dictionaries are hashes with a forced string key and a value of any data type.
+Dictionaries are hashes with a key and a value of any data type.
 They're good to hold unordered, structured data:

 ```swift
 let user = ["name": "Dr. Unusual", "proffesion": "Illusionist", "age": 150]